 The following information is given in accordance with the Provision of Services Regulations 2009.

-Keystone Recovery Limited is a private limited company incorporated in England (number 08160224) whose registered office and principal trading address is Suite 801, West Plaza, 144 High Street, West Bromwich, West Midlands, B70 6JJ
+Keystone Recovery Limited is a private limited company incorporated in England (number 08160224) whose registered office and principal trading address is Gill House, 140 Holyhead Road, Birmingham, West Midlands, B21 0AF

 Laura Walshe is an Insolvency Practitioner (IP No. 26250) licensed in the United Kingdom by the Insolvency Practitioners Association.

 Work undertaken under insolvency appointments is subject to insolvency law and regulation (primarily the Insolvency Act 1986, the Insolvency (England and Wales) Rules 2016, The Insolvency Regulations 1994 and The Insolvency Practitioners Regulations 2005), court practice notes and the Statements of Insolvency Practice.

 All insolvency practitioners are also expected to comply with the Insolvency Code of Ethics.

 Keystone Recovery Limited are registered with the Information Commissioner as data controllers.

 Quality of Service